 Because of these mutations, Antivirus programs also monitor the behavior of software in general.
-Unfortunately, it becomes very difficult to separate the behavior of a legitimate application from an illegitimate one, as no programming functions can be uniquely attributed to viruses.
-As a result, Antivirus programs either tend to miss threats, or detect false positives.
+Unfortunately, it becomes tough to separate the behavior of a legitimate application from an illegitimate one, as no programming functions can be uniquely attributed to viruses.
+As a result, Antivirus programs either tend to miss threats or detect false positives.

 Frequent false positives can easily train a user to quickly approve a potential threat found by the antivirus software, a bit like the boy who cried wolf.

 ‘Allow all’ antivirus became ‘deny all’ browsers

 Modern operating systems and browsers are built with polymorphic viruses in mind.
 While the old security model often evolved around a philosophy of ‘allow all, then add exceptions,’ today’s applications and systems are built to deny everything until the user specifically allows it.

 Threats such as viruses and hacking attempts have become so numerous that even antivirus dictionaries with millions of entries will likely miss some, and viruses evolve so quickly that no iterations are the same.

 The best ways to keep your system safe

 A backed up, and up-to-date operating system is the forefront of defense against unwanted code running on your computer.